MrIridescent/Rezilient.JS/README.md

 ## 🚀 Quick Start - Scaffold Complete Applications

-Create a production-ready resilient application in seconds:
+Create a production-ready REZILIENT application in seconds:

 ```bash
 # Create a new React app